 Shared pantries mix administrative hybrid traffic with field teams and client-facing floors.
 Ice turnover and pitcher discipline fail when everyone assumes someone else owns the bin.
 Recurring service keeps grinder calibration and steam performance honest—flavor complaints arrive before error codes when calibration drifts under daily load.

-Whole-bean service uses a proprietary Arabica blend—Papua New Guinea, Brazil, Colombia—roasted in the United States and replenished on intervals tied to measured pours, not a humid-week guess.
+The proprietary Arabica blend—Papua New Guinea, Brazil, Colombia—roasted in the United States and replenished on intervals tied to measured pours, not a humid-week guess.

-Oat splits and client hospitality in the same refrigerator footprint
+Oat splits and client hospitality in the same refrigerator

 Oat-forward adoption collides with client suites that still expect whole milk.
 Dial taps during week one on the floor that pilots so week two reflects honest cup counts—not a milk culture borrowed from another county.

-Pilot with county and pad type labeled
+Pilot with county and building type labeled

-Recommend a two-week trial on the footprint that actually stresses cold chain—often the shared pantry wing, not the quiet executive annex.
+Recommend a two-week free trial on the footprint that actually stresses cold chain—often the shared pantry wing, not the quiet executive annex.
 Train ambassadors who know dock rules and which entrance Tom’s team should use.

 Start with the break room readiness quiz if facilities still scores cold-chain cadence as unclear.
 The two week trial FAQ explains week-one ice and milk expectations; local field notes frame the street-level comparison employees make in humid weeks.